Onda-Jazz/website/epk.md

 ## Music

-Here are samples from a few of our standards.
+Here are a few of our standards.

 {% include songs.md %}